sec-inshackati/ccit19-scoreboard/README.md

 # Scoreboard
-A simple terminal viwer of the CCIT19 scoreboard
+A simple terminal viewer of the CCIT19 scoreboard